-► NAME OF SOURCE ((Not an Acronym)
+NAME OF SOURCE (Not an Acronym)

-Chengdu Munic cipal People's Government
+Chengdu Municipal People's Government

-ADDRESS (Business) Address Acceptable)
+ADDRESS (Business Address Acceptable)

-2 Caoshi St, Ca aoShiJie, Qingyang Qu, Chengdu Shi,
+2 Caoshi St, CaoShiJie, Qingyang Qu, Chengdu Shi,

+CITY AND STATE

-Sichuan Sheng , China, 610000
+Sichuan Sheng, China, 610000

-501 (c)(3) or DESC CRIBE BUSINESS ACTIVITY, IF ANY, OF SOURCE
+501 (c)(3) or DESCRIBE BUSINESS ACTIVITY, IF ANY, OF SOURCE

-DATE(S): 09 / 04 / XX 09 / 08 / XX AMT: \$ 3,874.38
+DATE(S): 09 / 04 / XX 09 / 08 / XX AMT: \$3,874.38

-► MUST CHECK ONE: ☐ Gift -or- ☐ Income
+MUST CHECK ONE: X Gift -or- Income

-h/Participated in a Panel
+Made a Speech/Participated in a Panel

-Other - Provide trip to China.
-Description Travel reimbursement for
+Other - Provide Description Travel reimbursement for trip to China.

-► If Gift, Provide Travel Destination
+If Gift, Provide Travel Destination Sichuan Sheng, China

 Thus, Mayor Kim must report the gift of travel, but the gift is exempt from the gift limit.
 In this case, the travel payments are not subject to the gift limit because the source is a foreign government and because the travel is reasonably related to a governmental purpose.
 (Section 89506(a)(2).)
 Note that Mayor Kim could be disqualified from participating in or making decisions about The Chengdu Municipal People's Government for 12 months.
 Also note that if China Silicon Valley Business Development (a 501(c)(6) organization) paid for the travel costs rather than the governmental organization, the payments would be subject to the gift limits.
 (See the FPPC fact sheet, Limitations and Restrictions on Gifts, Honoraria, Travel and Loans, at www.fppc.ca.gov.)
+The Political Reform Act (Gov. Code Sections 81000-91014) requires most state and local government officials and employees to publicly disclose their economic interests including personal assets and income.
+The Act's conflict of interest provisions also disqualify a public official from taking part in a governmental decision if it is reasonably foreseeable that the decision will have a material financial effect on these economic interests as well as the official's personal finances and those of immediate family.
+(Gov. Code Sections 87100 and 87103.)
+The Fair Political Practices Commission (FPPC) is the state agency responsible for issuing the attached Statement of Economic Interests, Form 700, and for interpreting the Act's provisions.